GoodUpHQ/handbook/docs/employment.md

 ### ⛔ End of employment
-After informing your team manager, end of employment at GoodUp has to be submitted in writing to the office manager.
+After informing your team manager, end of employment at GoodUp has to be submitted in writing to the team lead.

 In the last working week:
 - All-important data that are related to GoodUp need to be handed over to the team